Python-Markdown/markdown/docs/cli.md

 ----------------

-For an extension to be run from the command line it must be provided in a module which should be in your python path (see [writing_extensions](writing_extensions.html) for details).
+For an extension to be run from the command line it must be provided in a module on your python path (see the [Extension API](extensions/api.html) for details).
 It can then be invoked by the name of that module:

     $ markdown_py -x footnotes text_with_footnotes.txt > output.html